Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-You don’t need to block gaps or holes in the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the structure when the house heats and cools, so that they are able to be shut and opened, rather than being stuck.
-We will examine all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the building as the house heats and cools, so that they can still be closed and opened instead of than being stuck.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections